Transition between radial and toroidal orders in a trimer-based magnetic metasurface: Abstract

 \section{Abstract}

-Magnetic materials are used in a wide variety of technologies, being key components of microwave and quantum devices.
-The properties of such materials manifest themselves in an external magnetic field and are mainly determined by the order of intrinsic magnetic moments (spin) associated with their subatomic particles.
-Metasurfaces, the two-dimensional counterparts of metamaterials, can be a platform for studying magnetic orders due to the possibility of excitation of dynamic magnetic moments in their particles (meta-atoms) by incoming electromagnetic radiation.
-In this paper, the change in the arrangement of magnetic dipole moments in a magnetic metasurface, due to the influence of an external static magnetic field, is discussed.
+The change in the arrangement of magnetic dipole moments in a magnetic metasurface, due to the influence of an external static magnetic field, is discussed.
 Each meta-atom of the metasurface is composed of three identical disk-shaped resonators (trimer) made of magnetically saturated ferrite.
 To provide physical insight, full-wave numerical simulations of the near-fields and transmission characteristics of the metasurface are complemented by the theoretical description based on the multipole decomposition method.
 With these methods, the study of eigenmodes and scattering conditions of a single magnetic resonator, trimer, and their array forming the metasurface is performed.
-It is found that the magnetic dipole-based collective hybrid mode of the trimer can be gradually transformed from the radial (pseudomonopole) to azimuthal (toroidal) order by increasing the bias magnetic field strength.
-This is accompanied by various patterns of localization of the electric field inside the meta-atoms.
+It is found that the magnetic dipole-based collective hybrid mode of the trimer can be gradually transformed from the radial (pseudomonopole) to azimuthal (toroidal) order and vice versa by varying the bias magnetic field strength.
+This is because the magnetic dipole moment of each individual disk constituting the trimer undergoes rotation as the bias magnetic field strength changes.
+This transition between two orders is accompanied by various patterns of localization of the electric field inside the meta-atoms.
 Due to the unique field configuration of these modes, the proposed metasurface can be considered for designing magnetic field sensors and nonreciprocal devices.